effeect/github-repo-search-app/README.md

 The following tools were used :

+- React Router - To allow basic searching of code within the repository
 - Octokit
 - PureCSS as a starting point for CSS stuff.
 Would use Tailwind/Bulma for a bigger project however the word "small" is important for this project in my personal opinion.
 Much easier to move a smaller ship as they say...